 We have previously used a set of information-theoretic functionals defined on a “model-free” probabilistic model to study the correlative structure of simultaneous EEG-fMRI and behavioural data features to arbitrary order.
 In this work, we could show that combining EEG and fMRI time-domain features by quantifying the information in their joint distribution is more informative about external stimuli than treating each modality in isolation.
-In more recent work, we use a “model-based” approach that embeds delay differential equation systems describing the interaction between cortical units in fully probabilistic forward models for EEG-fMRI.
-In brief, based on the assumption of high temporal (and low spatial) reliability of the EEG signal, and high spatial (and low temporal) reliability of the fMRI signal, the aim of this “Bayesian sensor fusion” approach is to enbable inference about spatiotemporal neural dynamics with both high spatial and high temporal confidence.
+In more recent work, we aim for a “model-based” approach that embeds delay differential equation systems describing the interaction between cortical units in fully probabilistic forward models for EEG-fMRI.

 Variational Bayes is a deterministic-approximate inference framework for probabilitistic models.
 In the brain imaging field, variational Bayes enjoys widespread popularity as a general theory of brain function and as an inversion scheme for models of functional neural connectivity under the labels "Free Energy Principle" and "Dynamic Causal Modelling", respectively.
 In this project cluster, we explore the analytical underpinnings and qualitative properties of variational Bayesian methods.